christianwach/civicrm-wp-member-sync/readme.txt

 = 0.3.5 =

-* Fix creation of WordPress user on new Membership
+* Fix creation of WordPress User on new Membership

 = 0.3.4 =

-* Make order of processed memberships explicit
+* Make order of processed Memberships explicit
-* Support renewals dureing which the membership type changes
+* Support renewals dureing which the Membership Type changes

 = 0.3.3 =

-* Pass CiviCRM contact ID to "civi_wp_member_sync_auto_create_wp_user" filter
+* Pass CiviCRM Contact ID to "civi_wp_member_sync_auto_create_wp_user" filter
 * Allow limitless API queries where needed

 = 0.3.2 =

-* Add filter for username prior to creation of WordPress user
+* Add filter for username prior to creation of WordPress User

 = 0.3.1 =